 What is a Penthouse?
 Understanding the Ultimate in Luxury

 Penthouses represent the epitome of exclusive living.
-Penthouse apartments perched above the bustling streets offer residents unparalleled privacy, modern amenities, and unobstructed views.
+Penthouse apartments perched above the busy streets offer residents unparalleled privacy, modern amenities, and unobstructed views.
 Penthouses are luxurious residential units on the roof of a building like a high-rise office block, a hotel, or an apartment building.

 The prime location, exclusive amenities, and floor plan distinguish penthouse luxury apartments from run-of-the-mill homes.
 Penthouse units in New York City come at a premium.
 Yet they are sought after, with no shortage of buyers and renters looking for the best views and willing to pay top dollar for a high-end penthouse.